 You can create Custom Global Rules from the SCCM admin console.
 We already have a step-by-step guide to explain the process of the Custom Global Rule creation process.
 The following sections provide two options for the Export List of SCCM Global Conditions.

-- Deploy macOS LOB Apps using Intune MEM
+- Enable Screen Saver for macOS using Intune

 SQL Query Vs Admin Console